REVELATION 15: STANDING ON THE SEASHORE

 Although John’s Revelation is a book that’s shrouded in symbolism and mystery, making it difficult to figure out a time or date when these things will begin or unfold, there’s no question that divine judgement is a real part of the Creator God’s story.
 We may not know every detail of these graphical pictures, or how they may personally affect us, but we can choose simply today which shoreline to stand on.
 At the end of the day, when everything has taken place just as the Creator God said it would, who’s side am I on and, what am I doing today to prove that choice?

 After enjoying such a lovely few days over the Christmas season, I can get nervous when reading today’s chapter, and the following chapters of John’s Revelation, as I look down the road into the unknown.
 Or, I can thank Father God that He had the grace and mercy to reveal this revelation ahead of time, so that I can prepare for what’s to come.
-Whatever happens, and whenever it happens, I get one message that comes through clearly throughout this mysterious book: I’ve nothing to fear because all I need is Him…
+Whatever happens, and whenever it happens, I get one message that comes through clearly throughout this mysterious book: I’ve nothing to fear because He came to earth for us and we are here now for Him…

 CLICK to return to today’s “Daily Breadcrumbs”